darkrenaissance/darkfi/doc/src/misc/hashchain/architecture.md

 ## Add new Event

-On receiving new `Event` from the network protocol, the `Event` add to the orphans list.
+Once receiving new `Event` from the network protocol, the `Event` will be add to the orphans list.

-`Event` from orphans list add to chains according to its ancestor.
+After the ancestor for the new orphan gets found, The orphan `Event` will be add to the chain according to its ancestor.

 For example, in the <em> Example1 </em> below, An `Event` add to the first chain if its previous hash is Event-A1